armantavanaa/random_forest/README.md

 2. RandomForestRegressor621: Inherits from RandomForest.
 It has functions that computes score, out of bag score and predict for a regressor model.
 3. RandomForestClassifier621: Inherits from RandomForest.
 It has functions that computes score, out of bag score and predict for a classifier model.

-test_rf.py is a script designed by my professor Dr.Parr to test my implementation aginst Scikit-learn's.
+test_rf.py is a script designed by my professor Dr.Parr to test my implementation against Scikit-learn's.